Recent News & Blog / Governmental entities: How to prepare for an audit

 - For grants, ensure you understand the reporting requirements, allowable uses, and timeline for use of funds.
 This includes tracking activity, reading the grant contract carefully, and no double dipping.

-- A single audit is required if an organization expends $750,000 or more in federal funds in a fiscal year.
-This includes additional compliance testing and internal control testing.
+- A single audit is required if an organization expends $750,000 or more in federal funds in a fiscal year, or $1,000,000 effective for fiscal years beginning on or after October 1, 2024.
+This includes additional compliance testing and internal control testing

-When it is time to start your audit, discuss a timeline with your auditor that includes due dates and reporting requirements.
+When it is time to begin your audit, discuss a timeline with your auditor that includes due dates and reporting requirements.
 You should also work together to schedule draft meetings and presentation meetings.
-Be sure to set goals and expectations for you and your staff, as well as establish a secure and effective method to share information and access to files.
+During this time, ensure that goals and expectations are set for you and your staff, and establish a secure and effective method to share information and access files.

-- How can your organization improve?
-What are the best practices for internal controls and procedures?
-Previous audit results can be useful, including findings/internal control deficiencies and proposed journal entries.
+- How can our organization improve, and what are the best practices for internal controls and procedures?
+Previous audit results can be useful, including findings, internal control deficiencies, and proposed journal entries.
 Be sure that your Board and auditor are addressing any “hot topic” items.

-- What education and training should your board members, management, and staff be partaking in?
+- What education and training should our board members, management, and staff be partaking in?